SarahNadeau/burk-nextstrain/README.md

 This project is to keep a Nextstrain build for B. pseudomallei automatically updated whenever new data is made available in NCBI's RefSeq database.

+Requirements:
-The workflow expects that you have an API key for querying NCBI.
+* Environment variable `NCBI_API_KEY`: API key for querying NCBI.
 To get a key, follow the instructions [here](https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us).
-It also requires you to specify an email address to be associated with your queries to NCBI.
+* Environment variable `NCBI_EMAIL`: email address to be associated with queries to NCBI.
+* Python3 with pandas installed.

 To download data and run a small example:
 ```